Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Quantum communication

 The working principle of the protocol is based on the \textit{which-path} information, that is illustrated in Fig.~\ref{fig:quantumCommnuication}(c).
 After interacting with Alice ensemble, either of the output fields will be enhanced.
 This effect can be either repeated or reversed after interaction with Bob's ensemble.
-If the field $k=1$ is two-times enhanced, the intensity measurement reveals that it is in the photonic state $\left| A_{2+} \right> $.
+If the field $k=1$ is two times enhanced, the intensity measurement reveals that it is in the photonic state $\left| A_{2+} \right> $.
 Consequently, Alice's and Bob's ensemble both are in the state $\left| \pmb +\right>$ and thus not entangled.
 A similar reasoning applies to the state $\left| A_{2-} \right> $.
 If the effect is reversed and the intensities of the output modes are equal, the \textit{which-path} information of the photonic fields remains hidden, such that both ensembles preserve their uncertainty and become entangled.
-From Fig.~\ref{fig:quantumCommnuication}(c) we find that the success probability is $50\%$.
+From Fig.~\ref{fig:quantumCommnuication}(c) we find that the success probability is $50\%$. { We note that the photon probability distribution of the coherent states decay exponentially from the mean value such that the states $\left| A_{2+} \right> $, $\left| A_{0} \right> $, and $\left| A_{2+} \right> $ can be distinguish with only a small error probability in the intensity difference measurement. }